This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Drafting a Basic Bodice Block Pattern

-Connect these with straight or curved lines to shape the bodice front and back.
-Double-check symmetry.
+Start by marking key points: bust, waist, and neckline using your precise bodice measurements.
+Connect these points with straight or curved lines to shape the bodice front and back.

 Adjusting Dart Placement and Size